NikHuffmon/mlhHalloweenHackathon/README.md

-Building a Candy picker and information provider
+Building a candy picker and information provider

 MLH Hackathon